Beauty Cleanse Cheat Sheet

 - How to identify EDTAs on INCI: Watch out for disodium EDTA, Trisodium EDTA and tetrasodium EDTA.

 These ingredients (including DEA/TEA/MEA/ETA) may be contaminated with chemicals like Nitrosamines, that are potential carcinogenic substances i-e linked to cancer.

 Mineral Oils are derived from Petrochemicals/Petroleum.
 They are used in the formulation for their occlusive properties, which means that they sit on the top of your skin to form a barrier and trap in moisture.
 Though they make your skin feel soft and moisturised, all they do is trap in existing hydration and moisture rather than replenishing it.
 Mineral Oils don’t give your skin any actual nutrients – like filling up on white bread instead of a plant-based meal – and is used by companies simply because its very cheap.
 Even though mineral oil is unlikely to clog pores on its own, it can trap other pore-clogging ingredients into the skin.
 So, if you use a product that combines mineral oil with another ingredient, the mineral oil can potentially trap that other ingredient in the skin.
-This is also relevant for those occasions where we layer tons of products on the skin on a daily basis.
+This is also relevant for those occasions where we layer tons of products on our skin on a daily basis.
 Also, the toxicity of the Mineral Oil is dependent on its refinement process (the more refined, the less harmful).
 Untreated and mildly treated mineral oils are known human carcinogens.
 We believe in using botanical oils that actually absorb into the skin and provide it with all essential fatty acids, omegas and antioxidants it needs to stay healthy, youthful and vibrant.

 Ethoxylated Ingredients / SLS